-Preparing to Teach Online is an online, instructor-led course that takes twelve weeks to complete.
-The course covers strategies for successful online teaching and introduces instructional design models.
-Faculty will receive a portfolio and certificate upon completion.
-Preparing to Teach Online is one of the TCU training requirements for faculty to teach fully online.
+Preparing to Teach Online is an online, asynchronous instructor-led course that takes fifteen weeks to complete.
+The course proceeds according to a course schedule and covers the regulations that govern distance education at TCU, online course design best practices, and strategies for successful online teaching and student engagement.
+Faculty will receive a certificate upon completion.
+Successful completion of preparing to Teach Online is one of the TCU requirements for faculty to teach online.

 What are the benefits?